harness/developer-hub/docs/security-testing-orchestration/jira-integrations.md

 ---
-title: Create Jira tickets in STO
+title: Create Jira tickets
 description: You can create Jira tickets for any issue detected during an STO pipeline execution.
-sidebar_label: Jira tickets for detected vulnerabilities
+sidebar_label: Create Jira tickets
-sidebar_position: 50
+sidebar_position: 85
 redirect_from:
   - /docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/jira-integrations
 ---

-import create_ticket from './static/jira-integration-02-create-ticket.png'
+import create_ticket from './use-sto/static/jira-integration-02-create-ticket.png'
-import ticket_num from './static/jira-integration-03-ticket-num-in-issue-details.png'
+import ticket_num from './use-sto/static/jira-integration-03-ticket-num-in-issue-details.png'
-import issue_link from './static/jira-integration-04-link-in-jira-ticket.png'
+import issue_link from './use-sto/static/jira-integration-04-link-in-jira-ticket.png'
-import ticket_summary from './static/jira-integration-05-ticket-summary.png'
+import ticket_summary from './use-sto/static/jira-integration-05-ticket-summary.png'

 You can set up STO to create Jira tickets for issues detected by STO scans.
 This topic describes how to set up this integration.